Skip to Main Content

 Dispersing or crushing

-They are film-coated but can be crushed and mixed with liquid or soft food.
-Crushing tablets should not be undertaken by anyone with a penicillin or cephalosporin allergy.
+The tablets are film-coated but can be dispersed in water or crushed and mixed with liquid or soft food.
+Crushing tablets should not be performed by anyone with a macrolide allergy.
+Enteric-coated tablets should not be crushed and will not disperse in water.

 Dispersing tablets